Boundary Treatment for Variational Quantum Simulations of Partial Differential Equations on Quantum Computers: Numerical Results

 \subsection{Steady Heat Conduction (Poisson Equation)}

 The first case refers to the steady heat conduction, where the time derivative in \Eq{eq:Generic_PDE-TR} vanishes, and $y$~[K] marks the temperature.
 The physical potential $p(x)$~[1/s] vanishes, and the diffusivity is assigned to a unit value $\nu=1$~[m$^2$/s].
-In the case of pure Neumann boundary conditions, the source reads $f(x) =1$ for $x<0.5$ and $f(x) =-1$ for $x>0.5$.
+In the case of pure Neumann boundary conditions, the source reads $f(x) =1$ for $x\leq 0.5$ and $f(x) =-1$ for $x>0.5$.
 In all other cases, the unit source responds to $f(x) \equiv 1$~[K/s].
 Mind that singular solutions, e.g., caused by pure Neumann conditions, are fixed by defining a central zero crossing.
 The application of the \textsc{VQA} framework to this Poisson problem is presented for the following seven scenarios: in-/homogeneous Dirichlet, in-/homogeneous Neumann, mixed Neumann/Dirichlet conditions, Robin conditions, and periodic conditions.
-Displayed results are obtained for a coarse grid, featuring $N_\text{p}=4$ interior points ($n=2$ qubits; dashed lines), and a finer grid, featuring $N_\text{p}=16$ interior points ($n=4$ qubits; straight lines).
-The \textsc{FD}-results are depicted by closed circles ($N_\text{p}=4$) and open squares ($N_\text{p}=16$).
+First and second-order derivative approximations are applied to Neumann, mixed Neumann/Dirichlet, and Robin boundaries.
+The displayed results are obtained for a coarse grid, featuring $N_\text{p}=4$ interior points ($n=2$ qubits; dashed and dash-dotted lines), and a finer grid, featuring $N_\text{p}=16$ interior points ($n=4$ qubits; dotted and solid lines).
+The \textsc{FD}-results are depicted by closed ($N_\text{p}=4$) and open ($N_\text{p}=16$) symbols.